 Prior to founding Remote Law Canada, Tara worked as a civil, subrogation and employment litigator on Bay Street.
 She was called to the Ontario Bar in 2017, but was recognized globally by January 2018, as the first Canadian lawyer to serve a Statement of Claim using the popular social media app, Instagram.
 Tara’s innovative approach to civil litigation was quickly endorsed by the legal community, and she was featured in Canadian Lawyer Magazine, Above the Law, Globe Legal Post, Droit-Inc., and on CBC, as well as profiled on the front page of the Law Times.
-In 2020, Tara has joined Microsoft, Uber, FlexJobs, Distribute Consulting and many others in advocating for remote work arrangements.
-In 2020, she has also been nominated as one of RBC's 'Women of Influence' and a 'Woman of Inspiration' to the Universal Womens Network.
+In 2020, Tara has joined Microsoft, Uber, FlexJobs, Distribute Consulting, and many others in advocating for remote work arrangements.
+In 2020, she has been nominated as one of RBC's 'Women of Influence' and as a 'Woman of Inspiration' to the Universal Womens' Network.

 Tara is dedicated to advocating for her clients, from the initial consultation stage, through to negotiations, and if necessary, trial - using efficiency, legal technology, and solid litigation experience.
 She has successfully appeared before the Superior Court of Justice, the Ontario Court of Justice, the Ministry of Labour, the Financial Services Tribunal, the Licensed Appeal Tribunal, the Social Security Tribunal, and the Provincial Offences Court.

-Tara advises both employers and employees in wrongful dismissal, constructive dismissal, human rights claims, contract negotiations, and other employment-related disputes, and she has represented all national insurers in subrogation-related matters, such as construction litigation and contractor’s negligence, property damage, occupier and product liability, and contractual disputes.
+Tara advises both employers and employees in wrongful dismissal, constructive dismissal, human rights claims, contract negotiations, and other employment-related disputes, and has represented all national insurers in subrogation-related matters, such as construction litigation and contractor’s negligence, property damage, occupier and product liability, and contractual disputes.
 In addition, Tara has assisted clients in personal injury, debt enforcement, cryptocurrency, shareholder and commercial disputes, as well as in bankruptcy proceedings.

 Tara completed her articles at Borden Ladner Gervais LLP in downtown Ottawa.
 While doing so, she wrote a book critiquing the federal government’s ‘CSIS’ Bill, which was later published by the Éditions Universitaires Européens in 2017.